yowainwright/monorepo-utilities/README.md

 ## Packages

 The goal here is to make the goal there more attainable.
-Check out the utilities below!
+Check out this projects Monorepo Utilities below!

 | Package                                                                    | Utility                                     |
 | -------------------------------------------------------------------------- | ------------------------------------------- |